Fish en Papillote Recipe

 11. Cheers!

-We hope you’ll apply this technique with different fish, protein, vegetables, and so on – Happy experimenting!
+We hope you’ll apply this technique to different fish, proteins, vegetables, and so on -happy experimenting!